Saturday, April 15, 2017

 Dorsal aorta: As already said, it is formed by the union of both the systemic arches.
 It runs posteriorly lying mid-dorsally just beneath the vertebral column.
 It gives off the following arteries:

-supplying an epigastric to ventral body wall, rectovesicular to rectum and urinary bladder and
+rectovesicular artery to rectum and urinary bladder and

-enters inside the hind limbs of own side and divides into femoral which supplies to hip and upper
+enters inside the hind limbs of own side as femoral artery which supplies to hip and upper thigh and sciatic artery which supplies to lower leg.